Donald Trump Jr., Ivanka Trump, And Eric Trump Could Be Targets In Mueller Russia Investigation

 Donald Trump Jr. recently was reportedly paid to give a speech at the Baltic International Bank’s annual conference in 2012.
 The bank has branches in Latvia, London, Moscow, and Ukraine.
 Donald Trump Jr. will also reportedly block anyone on Twitter that addresses this meeting.

 The Democratic Coalition has uncovered pictures of Donald Trump Jr. about this meeting on the foreign bank’s website.
-Scott Dworkin of the Democratic Coalition told Grant Stern,
+Scott Dworkin of the Democratic Coalition told Grant Stern the following.

 “Don Jr. is looking for an easy out.
 He met one on one with the head of a bank that was actively running a scam to launder money for Mexican drug lords.
 When confronted with hard evidence, he didn’t deny or clarify, he ran away and hid like a coward.”